frandiox/vue-graphql-enterprise-boilerplate/docs/README.md

 # 6. Read the documentation linked below.

-# 7. Update `.env` file with your corresponding keys from Auth0 and Prisma
+# 7. Update `.env` file with your corresponding keys from Auth0 and Prisma.
+# Have a look at the docs for step by step guides on how to setup these services.
 ```

 ## Documentation